infogulch/xtemplate/cmd/README.md

+This package is a tiny wrapper around [`xtemplate.Main()`](../main.go) which is the only code in the package.

-This package simply calls [`xtemplate.Main()`](../main.go) in `func main()` which exposes xtemplate's Go API into a CLI app.
-If you want a custom version of the xtemplate cli with a specific database driver, custom template funcs, or more control over application startup, this is a good place to start looking.
+If you want to customize the xtemplate build with a specific database driver, custom template funcs, or to have more control over application startup, this is a good place to start looking.

 ### Build